jakartaee/jaf-api/README.md

 # <a name="Latest_News"></a>Latest News

+## June 30, 2020 - Jakarta Activation 2.0.0 Final Release ##

+The 2.0.0 release is the first release under the `jakarta` namespace.
+It is also the first release containing full module metadata.

 ## July 25, 2019 - Jakarta Activation is the new name for JAF ##

 The JavaBeans Activation Framework has been renamed to Jakarta Activation